Healthy Homes Assessment Hastings

 Rental Property Home Assessments Hastings

-The areas of rental property that are affected through Health Homes Standard.
-Healthy Homes Standards in Hastings include each:
+Property rental areas that are affected with the Healthy Homes Standard in Hastings include each:

 • Living Room